Skip to Content

 Florida Leafwing Butterfly

 This type of butterfly is a member of the Nymphalidae family and is typically found in southern Florida and the Caribbean islands.
-It is called the “Jamaican Tropical Leafwing” in Jamaica, while in Cuba and the Cayman Islands it is referred to as the “Cuban Red Leaf.”
+It is called the “Jamaican Tropical Leafwing” in Jamaica, while in Cuba and the Cayman Islands, it is called the “Cuban Red Leaf.”
 The wingspan of this butterfly ranges from 76 to 90 millimeters.
 It mainly feeds on decaying fruit, dung, and other fluids.

 Miami Blue Butterfly